All of us say and do stupid things. It’s part of being human.

 But what is resilience when it comes to being in a relationship?

 Relationship resilience is the ability to work through and move forward after a setback, injury, or loss to one or both partners.
 Staying engaged after a serious argument, misunderstanding, or breach of trust — and finding our way back to one another is not an easy proposition.

 It would be easier to put up a wall of anger and tell our partners to go jump in a lake.
 Staying in “the pocket” (to borrow a term from professional football), is as critical to the survival and future success of a struggling relationship as anything.

 Picking ourselves up off the floor, dusting ourselves off, and getting back in the game (of love and companionship) requires the following.

 How You Can Have Lasting Relationships

 We can be right, and dead wrong.
 Humility is surrendering the need to be right, take the moral high ground (as the “good guy”), or punish our partner as a way of processing or coping with our pain.
 Humility sets a tone for listening, empathy, understanding, healing, and eventually, forgiveness.

 Related Article: Let It Go: The Health Benefits Of Forgiveness

-The decision to forgive our partner and give them another chance can be painfully difficult.
-Giving them an opportunity to earn back our love, trust and understanding may take time, patience and professional guidance.
+The decision to forgive our partners and give them another chance can be painfully difficult.
+Giving them an opportunity to earn back our love, trust and understanding may take time, patience, and professional guidance.